-I earn double the amount when I’m trying to get as much work done as possible, without killing myself.
+I earn double the amount when I’m trying to get as much work done as possible without killing myself.

 I would like to do this interview under three main sections.

-Freelancing, Blogging, and SEO.
+Freelance writing, Blogging, and SEO.

 That’ll make our readers scan through quickly and as well as answer.
-So, let’s start with Freelancing.
+So, let’s start with freelancing.

 I started my career by doing a lot of cold email outreach.
 And that is how I landed my first client.

-After that, my first client was so impressed that they recommended me to their friends and a new freelance writer was born:)
+After that, my first client was so impressed that they recommended me to their friends, and a new freelance writer was born:)

 Note: The process of cold email outreach to get your first client, I picked up from here.